-- Compensation of key management personnel of the Group for the year ended 31 December 2021, consisting of salaries and benefits was USD 5,792 thousand (2020: USD 5,513 thousand).
-There were no long-term benefits during the year 2021 (2020: USD 887 thousand).
-The long-term benefits during 2020 represent a phantom share option plan linked to the value of an ordinary share of the Group.
-The said plan was terminated during the year 2020 as a result of 'change in control' as defined in the plan whereby all outstanding phantom shares were immediately vested and exercisable on business combination date of 17 March 2020 between International General Insurance Holdings Limited (the "Parent") and Tiberius Acquisition Corp.
-(NASDAQ: TIBR) ("Tiberius"), All option holders have opted for cash payment of exercisable phantom shares per the terms of plan. - The Group has paid aircraft management fees and chartering revenues commission in the amount of USD 244 thousand (2020: USD 114 thousand) (2019: USD 84 thousand) to Arab wings Co. where a shareholder has a controlling interest.
-As at 31 December 2021, there was an amount of USD 186 thousand payable to Arab Wings Co.
-(2020: Receivable of USD 37 thousand). - The Group entities entered into a service level agreement whereby I.G.I Underwriting Jordan (IGIU) provides underwriting, claims and financial services to International General Insurance Co.
+- Compensation of key management personnel of the Group for the year ended 31 December 2022, consisting of salaries and benefits was USD 5,834 thousand (2021: USD 5,792 thousand). - The Group entities entered into a service level agreement whereby I.G.I Underwriting Jordan (IGIU) provides underwriting, claims and financial services to International General Insurance Co.
 Ltd. - Bermuda, International General Insurance Co.
 Ltd. - Labuan and International General Insurance Company United Kingdom.
 Based on the service level agreement, an agency fee expense is charged by IGIU and attributable cost against these services is charged back as general and administrative expenses to IGIU from these Group entities.